Idaho Batholith ecoregion

 The Idaho Batholith ecoregion is a Level III ecoregion designated by the United States Environmental Protection Agency (EPA) in the U.S. states of Idaho and Montana.
-It is contained within the following biomes (or major habitat types) designated by the World Wild Fund for Nature (WWF): temperate coniferous forests; open spaces, temperate grasslands, savannas, and shrublands; and deserts and xeric shrublands.
+It is contained within the following biomes (or major habitat types) designated by the World Wild Fund for Nature (WWF): temperate coniferous forests; temperate grasslands, savannas, and shrublands; and deserts and xeric shrublands.

 Setting

 The Idaho batholith ecoregion is bordered on the north by the Northern Rockies, on the east by the Middle Rockies, on the south by the Snake River Plain, on the west by the Blue Mountains, and partially on the northwest by the Columbia Plateau.
 It has been subdivided into eleven Level IV ecoregions in Idaho and Montana.
 As defined by the EPA, ecoregions are, "Areas of similarity regarding patterns in the mosaic of abiotic and biotic, aquatic and terrestrial ecosystem components, including geology, physiography, vegetation, climate, soils, hydrology, land use, and wildlife, with humans being considered as part of the biota."

 The ecoregion is found within the Nearctic realm as designated by WWF, which covers most of North America.
 Realms are the broadest way of breaking up the Earth's land surface biogeographically.
 Realms characterize large amounts of habitat that contain organisms that have been evolving together in relative isolation for long time periods.